lqb2/blog/_posts/2020-06-06-flash-fiction-friday-1.md

 anansi vanished from my mind as the threads melted into each other and then my skin.

-i looked down at my hands and turned them over.
+i looked down at my hands and turned them over...

-i threw up.

-shit.
+_a story spawned from the black imgntn study group_

 <!-- hyperlink bank -->